 Soak in the madness at Hongdae

 From Namsan Park, head to Hongik University Station on Line 2 of the Metro, and take Exit 8 or 9.
-Here you’ll arrive at Hongdae, the centre of South Korean music, fashion and sub-culture.
+Here you’ll arrive at Hongdae, the center of South Korean music, fashion, and sub-culture.
 This is where Seoul’s trendiest people hang out.

-If you visit on Saturday during 1:00pm – 6:00pm from March to November, you should also check out the Hongdae Free Market.
+If you visit on Saturday between 1 PM and 6 PM, from March to November, you should also check out the Hongdae Free Market.
 The Hongdae Free Market is essentially a hipster flea market with all sorts of things on sale at an affordable price.

 Indulge in KFC: Korean Fried Chicken